hujhax/austin-improv-wiki/Troupes/Doin' Maintenance.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Is your improv broken?
-Call the only troupe in Austin show up fast get to work and get to work quick with no idea what the problem is and no guarantee we can fix it. </blockquote>
+Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Is your improv broken?
+Call the only troupe in Austin show up fast get to work and get to work quick with no idea what the problem is and no guarantee we can fix it.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do montages and usually tell some stories as well</blockquote>
+Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do montages and usually tell some stories as well

 ## More Information
 * [The troupe's facebook page.](http://www.facebook.com/doinmaintenance)